coecms/nccompress/README.rst

 With the vars option (-va) it is possible to select out only a subset of variables to be copied to the destination file.
-By default the output file is netCDf4 classic, but this can be changed to netCDF4 using the ‘-c’ option.
+By default the output file is netCDf4 classic, but this can be changed to netCDF4 using the `-c` option.
 It is also possible to specify a minimum dimension size for the chunks (-m).
 This may be desirable for a dataset that has one particularly long dimension,.
 The chunk dimensions would mirror this and be very large in this direction .
 If fast access is required from slices